Nissan 370Z: 370Z Nürburgring Edition (2009)

-The 370Z Nürburgring Edition is a limited (80 units) version of the 370Z coupe for the German market.
+The 370Z Nürburgring Edition is a limited version (80 units) of the 370Z coupe for the German market.
 It includes a Premium Ultimate Yellow body colour, special decals, a more sonorous Cobra exhaust system, a numbered plaque, 19-inch OZ alloy wheels, Dunlop SP Sport Maxx GT tires (255/40 R19 front, 285/35 R19 back) and a €150 gift card redeemable at the Nürburgring.

 370Z 40th Anniversary Edition (2010)

-The 370Z 40th Anniversary Edition is a limited (1,000 units) version based on the 370Z Coupe Touring, built to commemorate the 40th anniversary of the Datsun 240Z arriving in North America.
+The 370Z 40th Anniversary Edition is a limited version (1,000 units) based on the 370Z Coupe Touring, built to commemorate the 40th anniversary of the Datsun 240Z arriving in North America.
 It includes a manual transmission, Sport Package (including SynchroRev Match, front chin spoiler, rear spoiler, Nissan Sport Brakes, 19-inch RAYS forged aluminium-alloy wheels and viscous limited-slip differential), special "40th Anniversary Graphite" exterior color, red leather interior upholstery, a high-luster smoke wheel finish, red brake calipers, 40th Anniversary badges on the rear hatch and front strut tower brace, red door panel inserts, 40th Anniversary seatback and floormat embroidery, and red stitching on the center stack, shift boot and kneepads.
 It also has a leather steering wheel with red stitching, a plaque of authenticity, and a commemorative premium satin car cover.

-The vehicle was unveiled at the 2010 Chicago Auto Show.

-The vehicle went on sale in spring 2010.
+The vehicle was unveiled at the 2010 Chicago Auto Show, and went on sale in spring 2010.

 370Z Black Edition (2010–2011)

-The 370Z Black Edition is a limited (370 units) version of the 370Z Coupe commemorating the 40th Anniversary of the Datsun 240Z launch in the US market.
+The 370Z Black Edition is a limited version (370 units) of the 370Z Coupe commemorating the 40th Anniversary of the Datsun 240Z launch in the US market.
 It was built for the European market.
-It includes unique red leather & suede appointed interior (seats & door trim) with embossed 40th Anniversary logo seats, smooth leather wrapped steering wheel with red stitching, red stitching on the centre cluster, centre console and knee pads; Nissan's Connect Premium combined touch-screen satellite navigation and audio system with USB connectivity, dark grey 19" aluminium forged RAYS wheels, red brake calipers, 40th Anniversary emblem on the back door.
+It includes a unique red leather & suede-like interior (seats & door trim) with embossed 40th Anniversary logo seats, smooth leather wrapped steering wheel with red stitching, red stitching on the centre cluster, centre console and knee pads; Nissan's Connect Premium combined touch-screen satellite navigation and audio system with USB connectivity, dark grey 19-inch aluminium forged RAYS wheels, red brake calipers, and a 40th Anniversary emblem on the back door.

-The vehicle went on sale from all Nissan High Performance Centres and throughout the dealer network with deliveries starting in April.
+The vehicle went on sale at all Nissan High Performance Centres and throughout the dealer network with deliveries starting in April.